MunzerDw/GR-3DVQA/README.md

 This is the repository for the code of my Guided Research project about 3D Visual Question Answering at the research lab of Prof. Dr. Niessner at Technical University of Munich.
-Currenly awaiting the review period before publishing the code and results.
+Currently awaiting the review period before publishing the code and results.